Case Studies

 What Our Framework Would Have Flagged

-A4: Clinical Adoption Risk
+Clinical Adoption Assessment

 Clinical workflow analysis identified significant adoption friction.
 Procedure time exceeded standard of care benchmarks with no physician workflow validation.
 Our pattern database flagged multiple historical precedents with similar adoption barriers.